-8.2.3.3.1 Introduction
+9.3.3.4.1 Introduction

-In monaural speech audio, the main emphasis is on capturing the speech signal, however, spatial audio offers the additional advantage of presenting the ambience.
+In monaural speech audio, the main emphasis is on capturing the speech signal.
+However, spatial audio offers the additional advantage of presenting the ambience.
 As a result, certain ambient sounds, which might be dismissed as background noise in monaural speech audio, are effectively conveyed in spatial audio.
 The interpretation of noise varies between monaural and spatial audio.
-Although device floor noise like microphone noise and wind noise are still classified as noise, other non-speech sounds originating from the actual environment enhance the atmosphere and may be considered effective signals in spatial audio according to scenarios.
+Although device floor noise, such as microphone noise and wind noise, is still classified as noise, other non-speech sounds originating from the actual environment enhance the atmosphere and may be considered effective signals in spatial audio, depending on the scenarios.

-8.2.3.3.2 Wind noise reduction
+9.3.3.4.2 Wind noise reduction

-The baseline approach is to apply wind noise reduction on the individual microphone channel by non-linear signal processing.
-A DNN based noise reduction/speech isolation trained on wind noise is also found to be effective to reduce wind noise.
-Such a system performs well to maintain speech but incurs a higher processing costs and latency.
+The baseline approach involves applying wind noise reduction to the individual microphone channel through non-linear signal processing.
+A DNN based noise reduction/speech isolation, trained on wind noise, has also proven effective in reducing wind noise.
+While such a system performs well to maintain speech, it incurs higher processing costs and latency.